Based on Joel Mokyr, The Enlightened Economy (Yale, 2009)

 At the beginning of the seventeenth century the mind — the mentality, the world-view — of our best-educated and most thoughtful forebears was still fundamentally continuous with that of their own antique and medieval predecessors; but by the end of that century it had become modern.1

 The Scientific Revolution played a major part in this transformation.
-David Wootton has described (here) how a well-educated European’s view of the natural world changed from one century to the next.
 The world of 1600 was magical, inhabited by demons and witches, full of portents and promises that only cabalists and astrologers could decipher.
 The world of 1700 was still mysterious, but not magical — the demons and witches had been banished; the rainbow was evidence of the refraction of light and not a sign from God; the universe was as orderly as the pendulum clock in the hall.
 The world held mysteries, not because it was innately unknowable, but because the attempt to understand it through disciplined and evidence-constrained reasoning had only recently begun.

 The spirit of the age affects all the arts; and the minds of men, being once roused from their lethargy, and put into a fermentation, turn themselves on all sides, and carry improvements into every art and science.3

-The philosophical writings of this period, which is known as the Enlightenment, contributed to the eighteenth-century liberalization of business, government, and religion.
+This philosophical movement, the Enlightenment, contributed to the eighteenth-century liberalization of business, government, and religion.

-Joel Mokyr argues that aspects of the Scientific Revolution were carried forward into the Enlightenment.
-Their synthesis constituted an “Industrial Enlightenment” that gave rise to the new technologies of the Industrial Revolution.
-Enlightenment philosophy intensified the Industrial Revolution by changing the British political system and influencing its deliberations.
+Joel Mokyr argues that aspects of the Scientific Revolution merged with elements of the Enlightenment, generating an “Industrial Enlightenment” that gave rise to the new technologies of the Industrial Revolution.
+Enlightenment philosophy then intensified the Industrial Revolution by changing the British political system and guiding its deliberations.
 It was responsible, at least in part, for bringing mercantilism to an end and replacing it with a more open and competitive economic system.

 The Scientific Revolution and Invention

-From about 1870 onwards, new technologies were often based on advances in scientific knowledge.
-The connection between science and technology before that time, and in particular during the Industrial Revolution, was less direct:
+From about 1870 onwards, new technologies were often based on advances in scientific knowledge (here).
+Before that time, and in particular during the Industrial Revolution, the connection between science and technology was tenuous:

 The first Industrial Revolution — and most technological developments preceding it — had little or no scientific base.
 It created a chemical industry with no chemistry, an iron industry without metallurgy, power machinery without thermodynamics.
 Engineering, medical technology, and agriculture until 1850 were pragmatic bodies of applied knowledge in which things were known to work, but rarely was it understood why they worked.4